u-siri-ous/various-acsai/dma-2-slides-2.md

 Identifiers (or keys) consist of one or more attributes which identify uniquely instances of an entity

-- If formed by one or more attributes, er talk about **internal identifier**
+- If formed by one or more attributes, of the entity, we talk about **internal identifier**
 - If we go out of the scope of the entity, we talk about **external identifiers**